-Absentee ballots can be returned by mail, drive up ballot drop box or the Clerk's office by 8:00 p.m. on election day.
+Absentee ballots can be returned by mail or the Clerk's office by 8:00 p.m. on election day.

 Drive Up Ballot Drop Boxes

-There are seven drive up ballot boxes located throughout the city.
+There are five drive up ballot boxes located throughout the city.

 Click here for a list of locations and availability